google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/client-hints/index.md

 <meta http-equiv="Accept-CH" content="Viewport-Width, Downlink">
 ```

-Warning: Earlier versions of the spec included the `Accept-CH-Lifetime` which
+Warning: Earlier versions of the spec included the `Accept-CH-Lifetime` header
-has now been removed and sites should also stop sending it.
-If you were using
+which has now been removed and sites should also stop sending it.
+If you were
-this to enable hints to persist over browser sessions you should instead ensure
+using this to enable hints to persist over browser sessions you should instead
-you are sending the necessary `Accept-CH` headers on the relevant responses.
+ensure you are sending the necessary `Accept-CH` headers on the relevant
+responses.

 ## All the client hints!